 Addiction has been described as an inappropriate and dangerous way of resolving mental pain or stress.
-Just as we, for all sorts of reasons, can suffer from stress, anxiety and depression, many of us turn to addictive substances or processes to give ourselves a break.
+Just as we, for all sorts of reasons, can suffer from stress, anxiety and depression, many of us turn to addictive substances or processes to give ourselves a short-lived buzz or high.
 Unfortunately, this leads to more problems in the longer term.

-Along with other health professionals, people in the veterinary community are often addicted to more than one substance.
+Along with other health professionals, people in the veterinary community are at risk of being addicted to more than one substance.
 Some of these are:

 - street drugs (cannabis, heroin, cocaine and ecstasy)